Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Introduction

+Even with substantial time allocations and precise instruments, detecting sub-m~s$^{-1}$ signals will be a challenge.
+In this regime, RV uncertainties are dominated by correlated noise from intrinsic stellar variability, which has been identified as the largest remaining hurdle for RV detection of Earth-like exoplanets \citep{Crass2021}.
+We expect our ability to mitigate these correlated noise contributions and extract exoplanet-induced signals will be greatly impacted by the enacted observing scheme \citep{Dumusque2011,Hall2018,Chaplin2019,Luhn2023}.
+Indeed, recent studies on the scheduling of RV observations to confirm and characterize transiting systems \citep{Burt2018,Cloutier2018,Cabona2021} as well as for large-scale planet searches \citep{Luhn2023} have shown that the choice of observing strategy will impact survey efficacy in the presence of correlated noise.
+To identify an optimal strategy for Earth analog searches, a sizeable parameter space of survey strategies may need to be explored.

+\rreva{Various methods have been used to assess the efficiency of exoplanet detection with RV searches, including Bayesian inference for adaptive schedules \citep{Ford2008,Loredo2011} and injection and recovery of planetary and stellar signals \citep[e.g.,][]{Hall2018}.
+Here, } we follow \citet{Baluev2008} and \citet{Baluev2009} and we use Fisher information analysis to assess and compare RV exoplanet search strategies.

-In this work, we present a framework in which we use Fisher information analysis to quantify the intrinsic information content of simulated RV observations and to predict the detection limits achieved by ongoing and future EPRV exoplanet surveys in a computationally efficient manner.
-We show that such a tool can be used not only to translate yields into occurrence rates, but also to identify survey strategies that will optimize sensitivity to specific populations of exoplanets, such as Earth analogs.
-We describe the Fisher information calculation in Section \ref{sec:fisher} and the input Gaussian process (GP) kernels with which we parameterize contributions from stellar variability in Section \ref{sec:covariance}.
+In this work, we present a framework in which Fisher information is used to quantify the intrinsic information content of simulated RV observations and to predict the detection limits achieved by ongoing and future EPRV exoplanet surveys in a computationally efficient manner.
+We show that such a tool can be used to identify survey strategies that will optimize sensitivity to specific populations of exoplanets, such as Earth analogs.
+We describe the Fisher information calculation in Section \ref{sec:fisher} and the input Gaussian process (GP) kernels with which we parameterize contributions from stellar variability in Section \ref{sec:fisher_covariance}.
 In Section \ref{sec:unit_tests}, we compare the detection limits achieved by sets of simulated observations across various timescales to formulate an idealized survey design.
-We apply these findings to full survey simulations in Section \ref{sec:simulations}, in which we also describe our observation simulation tool that accounts for practical observing constraints to ensure realistic survey realizations.
-And we discuss our results and their implications in Section \ref{sec:results} and caveats and prospects for future work in Section \ref{sec:discussion}.
+We apply these findings to full survey simulations in Section \ref{sec:fisher_simulations}, in which we also describe our observation simulation tool that accounts for practical observing constraints to ensure realistic survey realizations.
+And we discuss our results and their implications in Section \ref{sec:fisher_results} and caveats and prospects for future work in Section \ref{sec:fisher_discussion}.